 Toasters have been an integral part of American kitchens for decades.
 They’re perfect for quick grab-and-go meals, and with the advent of four-slice toasters, you no longer have to stand around waiting for someone else’s toast to finish before you can start yours.

-Many people think that all toasters are alike, but end up on the wrong side of too many burned slices and you’ll know differently.
-Some toasters brown the bread unevenly, and others take the high-tech so far that you can barely figure out how to use them in the first place.
+Many people think that all toasters are alike, but end up on the wrong side of too many burned slices, and you’ll know differently.

 The first thing to ask yourself is whether you actually need a four-slice toaster.
 You may want to consider it if you live in a large household and your toaster sees a lot of use.
 It can be a big timesaver because you make double the amount of toast at once, so there’s less waiting.